glennmatlin/FIFE_manuscript/iff/appendix.typ

 - Unless a specific blank-line pattern is requested (e.g., "one blank line between Block 1 and Block 2"), produce no blank lines.
 When a pattern is requested, follow it exactly and avoid any additional blank lines.

 ```

+== Sample Prompts

+Representative examples of prompts are provided to illustrate the variety and structure of inputs used.